Croatian Bloc (coalition)

 The Croatian Bloc (Hrvatski blok) or the Croatian National Representation (Hrvatsko narodno zastupstvo) was the name held by the wide coalition of Croatian political parties in the Kingdom of Serbs, Croats, and Slovenes from 1921 to 1929's 6th of January Dictatorship and within the Kingdom of Yugoslavia from 1935 to 1941.

-The first Croatian Bloc was formed on January 14, 1922 when the Croatian Republican Peasant Party, the Croatian Community, and the Croatian Party of Rights went into alliance.
+The first Croatian Bloc was formed on January 14, 1922 when the Croatian Republican Peasant Party, the Croatian Union, and the Party of Rights went into alliance.